aio-libs/aiohttp/docs/client_reference.rst

    :param aiohttp.BasicAuth auth: an object that represents HTTP Basic
                                   Authorization (optional).
 It will be included
-                                  with any request to any origin and will not be removed, event during redirect to a different origin.
+                                  with any request.
+However, if a redirect to a different origin occurs and the ``_base_url``
+                                  parameter is set, the authorization will be removed.

    :param version: supported HTTP version, ``HTTP 1.1`` by default.